Terms and conditions

 5 Using staff and other processors

-5.1 The Customer hereby gives the Supplier a general authorisation to appoint the Sub-Processors listed on the Supplier’s webpage at www.esendex.co.uk/subprocessors.
-The Supplier may update the Webpage from time to time and the Customer shall be deemed to be notified of such change when the Webpage is updated.
-It shall be the Customer’s responsibility to regularly check the Webpage.
+5.1 The Customer hereby gives the Supplier a general authorisation to appoint the Sub-Processors listed on the Supplier’s webpage at www.esendex.co.uk/subprocessors (Website).
+The Supplier can update the Website from time to time and will inform the Customer by email of any update, provided that the Customer registers an email address on the Website.
 The Customer shall have the opportunity to object to any addition or replacement by notification in writing to the Supplier, within 20 days of a change being made.
 In the event of an objection, the Supplier is entitled to terminate this Agreement if the Services become impossible without the addition or replacement of the relevant sub-processor.

 5.2 The Supplier shall: